Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 The DSO-TYPE is SUBSCRIBE-XFR (tentatively 0x50).

-The DSO-LENGTH is the length of the DSO-DATA that follows, which specifies the name and class of the zone and the SOA value of the client's version of the zone.
+The DSO-LENGTH is the length of the DSO-DATA that follows, which specifies the name and class of the zone and optionally the SOA value of the client's version of the zone.

+If the client has no copy of the zone it MUST omit the SOA value to indicate to the server that a DSO-AXFR is required in response (see the next section).

 ---
                                      1  1  1  1  1  1